 If your fungal acne is stubborn—as many cases can be—a prescription-strength treatment may be needed.
 Rabach notes that she'll often prescribe "an antifungal cream, like Ketoconazole 2%, twice a day, for two to three weeks to help reduce the yeast on the skin, leading to a significant reduction in the lesions present."

 Touted for its antiseptic, antifungal properties, tea tree oil is an effective treatment for fungal acne.
 Dilute one to two drops of tea tree oil with 12 drops of a carrier oil (like olive oil) and apply topically (never orally).
-Since it's been known to give an allergic reaction to those with sensitive skin, it's best to do a patch test before applying the concoction all over the affected area.
+Since some with sensitive skin have experienced an allergic reaction to those with sensitive skin, it's best to do a patch test before applying the concoction all over the affected area.

 Though it's rare, dermatologists sometimes call in an oral antifungal treatment like Fluconazole (if you’ve ever been prescribed medication for a vaginal yeast infection, this is likely what you took).
 “It works faster than the cream or shampoo," Rabach says, a pro for her New York City clientele who "need results fast."